rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/simple-schema.md

 Schemas are implemented using the [aldeed:simple-schema](https://github.com/aldeed/meteor-simple-schema) package.

-Reaction.Collections are defined in the common code of `lib/collections`, where the Schemas defined in `lib/collections/schemas` are attached.
+demand.Collections are defined in the common code of `lib/collections`, where the Schemas defined in `lib/collections/schemas` are attached.

 Schemas should be imported to use